|Spanish Air Force Mirage F.1s Reach 30

 How long can the Mirage keep Flying?

-A tour around the hangars found a number of Mirages under routine maintenance.
-I asked if it was a problem keeping these ageing fighters in the air.
 "No, not at all", I was told, "There is a lot of expertise and experience on the base", experience gained over the preceding 30 years, since the Mirage F.1 first arrived.
 Some of the Mirages have been withdrawn from service and used for spares reclamation.

 Left: Two ex Qatari Air Force Mirage F.1EDAs cannibalised for spares.